Back to all articles

 Pre-Move Checklist

-The U.S. offers high income potential but also high taxes, healthcare costs, and housing expenses.
-We recommend thorough simulation in MoveWorth before committing.
+The U.S. offers extraordinary income potential, but taxes, healthcare costs, and housing are also among the world's highest.
+Use MoveWorth to simulate the full financial picture before committing.

 Ready to simulate your relocation plan?